-“The Third Cassation Court in St Petersburg has twice rejected the appeal by Dmitriev against the decision of Karelia’s Supreme Court.
+“The Third Cassation Court in St Petersburg has twice rejected the appeal by Dmitriev against the decision of Karelia’s High Court.

 “When the appeal is finally accepted – and it will most probably be accepted since there is no time limit on the submission of a Cassation Appeal – the court of first instance will be obliged to halt its proceedings and transfer all the case materials to the court in St Petersburg.
 This delay could take up to a couple of months.”

 Perhaps, Agaltsova surmised, the Petrozavodsk City Court was hoping to examine the case more rapidly and avoid the Russian and international attention: she concluded that examination of the Cassation Appeal would halt the proceedings in Petrozavodsk.
 “The Cassation Court in St Petersburg could overrule the decision of Karelia’s High Court and end the trial in Petrozavodsk altogether.”